DigitME2/timelogger/ReadMe.txt

 	sh ports_change.sh

-!!
+!!.
 After running the above file, To open the Process Time Tracker Software please open the following link in your Browser.

 	http://localhost:81/timelogger/pages/overview_client.php

+!!!.
+To uninstall Process Time Tracker, Please use any one command from the following.
+But please be aware that you will loose all your data saved in this Process Time Tracker software will be lost after the uninstallation of this software and that data can never be retrieved.

+	sh uninstall.sh      # Please don't do without making backup of your data.

+	   --or--

+	sudo ./uninstaller.sh  # Please don't do without making backup of your data.